influxdata/docs-v2/content/v2.0/write-data/best-practices/optimize-writes.md

 ---

 ## Batch writes
-Minimize network overhead when writing data to InfluxDB by writing data in batches.
+Write data in batches to Minimize network overhead when writing data to InfluxDB.

 {{% note %}}
-The recommend batch size is 5000 lines of line protocol.
+The optimal batch size is 5000 lines of line protocol.
 {{% /note %}}

 ## Sort tags by key
-Sort tags by key before writing data points to InfluxDB.
+Before writing data points to InfluxDB, sort tags by key in lexicographic order.
-_The sort should match results from the [Go `bytes.Compare` function](http://golang.org/pkg/bytes/#Compare) (lexicographic order)._
+_Verify sort results match results from the [Go `bytes.Compare` function](http://golang.org/pkg/bytes/#Compare)._

 ```sh
 # Line protocol example with unsorted tags